CMDM-Lab/CASE_DA/README.md

 # CASE_DA
 This repository contains the example codes and data for the journal article "Quantum-Inspired Approach to Natural Product Structure Elucidation".

 CASE: Computer-Assisted Structure Elucidation, DA: Digital Annealer

 # example.py
 The example code to run DA to find solutions using Ophiopogon japonicus scaffold 1 and configuration 1 shown in the paper

-# data format of .cIdx file
+# Data format of .cIdx file
 Only the data used in in this study is explained.

 s0000009929(scaffold ID)	8	8